-As the Confederates took up winter quarters at Tullahoma, several of Bragg’s subordinates expressed doubts about his generalship.
-These doubts reached the southern press, with a Chattanooga newspaper reporting that Bragg had lost the army’s confidence, particularly because he had allegedly ignored his commanders’ advice by retreating from the Battle of Stones River.
+As the Confederate Army of Tennessee took up winter quarters at Tullahoma, several officers expressed dissatisfaction with their commander, General Braxton Bragg.
+This reached the southern press, and many newspapers began reporting that Bragg had lost his army’s confidence.
+The Chattanooga Rebel went so far as to allege that Bragg had gone against his officers’ advice by retreating after the Battle of Stones River.

-On the 11th, Bragg wrote a letter to his top five commanders to defend himself against such rumors and allegations.
-He began, “It becomes necessary for me to save my fair name,” and “stop the deluge of abuse which destroy my usefulness and demoralize this army.”
-Bragg continued:
+On January 11, Bragg issued a circular to his two corps commanders (Lieutenant-Generals William J. Hardee and Leonidas Polk) and his top three division commanders (Major-Generals John C. Breckinridge, Benjamin F. Cheatham, and Patrick R. Cleburne).
+In it, Bragg wrote, “It becomes necessary for me to save my fair name,” and “stop the deluge of abuse which destroy my usefulness and demoralize this army.”

 Davis directed Johnston to inspect the Army of Tennessee at Tullahoma and determine if he “had so far lost the confidence of the army as to impair his usefulness in his present position…” Davis added: